olegabu/fabric-starter/README.md

 Open [http://localhost:8080](http://localhost:8080) for org1 and
 [http://localhost:8081](http://localhost:8081) for org2.

- You can interact with the API server directly with an http client of your choice to submit
+ You can also interact with the API server directly with an http client of your choice and test with these [sample requests](https://github.com/hyperledger/fabric-samples/tree/release/balance-transfer#sample-rest-apis-requests).
- [sample requests](https://github.com/hyperledger/fabric-samples/tree/release/balance-transfer#sample-rest-apis-requests).

 ### Network configuration considerations